Subscribe to AfricArt, it's FREE! News & deals on African Art, in your inbox.

-But we also handle the entire order fulfilment process—packing with robust packaging, shipping and, tracking delivery.
+But we also handle the entire order fulfilment process—packing your art piece with robust packaging, dropping it off for shipping and, tracking delivery.

-By buying our pieces, you help to release the tied up cashflow, which can then help to support established and upcoming artists who struggle to make ends meet…
+By buying our art, you help to release the tied up cashflow, which can then help to support established and upcoming artists who struggle to make ends meet…

 Take Solomon, for instance.
 Known for his portraiture in his local Thika community, he crafts our easels as a side hustle, one of which he is evidently incredibly proud...